harperev/data-sci-portfolio/README.md

 May 2017

 This PowerPoint presentation (also available in PDF) demonstrates the use of hierarchical clustering and predictive models to test for a relationship between the past and present safety records of airlines.

+## Tableau Examples
+Nov.
+2016

+This folder contains example dashboards and visualizations created in Tableau, with both JPG images and TWBX packaged workbooks available.